VanessaLiaw021/professional-README/sample/README.md

 - [Questions](#questions)

 ## Description
 It generate a password based on your inputted choices in terminal

 ## Installation
 npm install inqurier

 ## Usage
 First in terminal, type npm install inqurier, then node index.js command in terminal to start program

 ## License
-This application is licenses under the IBM license
+This application is licenses under the Apache 2.0 license

 ## Contributing
 None

 ## Tests
 npm test

 ## Questions
 If you have any questions or concerns, email me at vliaw021@gmail.com